theJYC/LinkInABit/README.md

 `CURRENTLY IN ACTIVE DEVELOPMENT 🚀`

-`circleBack` is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.
+`circleBack for LinkedIn (or circleBack)` is a Chrome Extension that allows users to keep an accessible record of desired LinkedIn contacts.

 Given its utility, `circleBack` is **a tool that primarily serves recruiters, job hunters, and salespeople** who rely on LinkedIn as a platform to maintain their networking channels.\
 <br />